moodlebox/moodlebox.net/content/en/support-moodlebox.md

 slug: support-the-moodlebox-project
 weight: 100
 aliases:
+  - /give
   - give
-  - en/give
-  - en/donate
+  - donate
-  - en/help/support-the-moodlebox-project
+  - help/support-the-moodlebox-project

 ---
 The MoodleBox project is a volunteer, non-profit, spare time project.
 Your donation will help fund the equipment needed to develop the MoodleBox and host its documentation.